Some dwellings are exempt from Council Tax, these are:

 Class E - Left empty by patient in a hospital or a care home

 Must be unoccupied.
 Applies to dwellings where the person who would be liable is a patient living in a hospital, a nursing home or a care home.
 No time limit applies.
 If anyone other than the person in the home or hospital becomes liable for the property, the exemption ceases.
+Apply for this exemption using our online form.

 Class F - Council Tax payer deceased